Baryon asymmetry from dark matter decay

 In the bottom panel of Fig.~\ref{contour}, we show the contours satisfying correct baryon asymmetry (dashed line) and asymmetric DM relic (solid line) in $Y_\nu-m_\chi$ plane for two different choices of $Y_S$.
 The point at which these two contours intersect corresponds to successful cogenesis.
 The region corresponding to large $Y_\nu$ is disfavoured as it will bring scattering processes capable of transferring DM asymmetry to lepton into equilibrium leading to lesser dependence on forbidden decay of DM.
 It should be noted that the parameter space shown in the above figure satisfies the criteria $T_{\rm cr} >m_{H_2}$ which ensures that $H_2$ can be in equilibrium at $T=T_{\rm cr}$ with efficient conversions $H_2 \leftrightarrow H^\dagger_2$.
 Such conversions can occur independently of the parameters relevant for cogenesis and ensure that $H_2$ decay at $T< T_{\rm cr}$ does not wash out the lepton asymmetry generated at $T > T_{\rm cr}$ from forbidden DM decay.
+It should also be noted that, we have remained agnostic about the origin of light neutrino masses in our setup.
+The AD field breaks lepton number by $\Delta L=4$ units due to the $\mu^2\Phi^2$ term.
+Also, this field does not acquire any vacuum expectation value.
+Therefore, there is no source of generating Majorana mass of either $\chi$ or neutrinos in this minimal setup due to the absence of lepton number violation by $\Delta L=2$ units.
+In other words, our setup will work even if we have purely Dirac active neutrinos.
+On the other hand, the AD field itself can lead to washout of asymmetries and it is preferable to have $m_\Phi > T_{\rm RH}$.
+We have checked that for suitable choices of explicit lepton number violation by AD field and its coupling to DM namely $Y_D$, we can satisfy the required initial dark asymmetry while keeping the AD field out of equilibrium after reheating.
+Ensuring $m_\Phi > T_{\rm RH}$ also keeps the $\Delta L=4$ washouts like $\chi \chi \rightarrow \bar{\chi} \bar{\chi}$ suppressed.
+The details of dark sector asymmetry and washouts are given in appendix \ref{appen3}.